d-bl/MAE-gf/docs/marian.md

 {% include picts-right.html
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-wt-07.png"
   alt="pic 07 3x"
   description="The pictures on the right show three different units.
-The one on the left is one unit of ground [WI F4].
-The matrix for this ground turned out to be equivalent to the bias-ground.
+The units are placed like the white tiles on a checker board.
+The one on the left is one unit of the ground used in [WI F4].
+The matrix for this ground is equivalent to the bias-ground.
 Experimenting with stitches, I created the units in the middle and the right.
-The matrix of the ground in the middle turned out to be equivalent to the little snowflake.
-The one on the right proved to be a real surprise!
+The matrix of the ground in the middle is equivalent to the little snowflake.
+The one on the right needs a matrix that is a real surprise!
 See the example.
-(The units are placed like the white tiles on a checker board.)
 These grounds also look nice when made on a hexagonal raster."
 %}

 * [left][T-0714], [middle][T-0759], [right][T-0775]